-- Letter of interest (maximum of 2000 words) Refer to the criteria on the following page for suggested topics; - A current resume / Curriculum Vitae with applicable examples of work in related areas, educational experience and contact information; - Ensure your submission package responds to the Evaluation Criteria in the Selection Process section.
+- Letter of interest (maximum of 2000 words) Refer to the criteria for suggested topics; - A current resume / curriculum vitae with applicable examples of work in related areas, educational experience and contact information; - Up to three references (work, cultural, community references are welcome) - NOTE: References from City of Calgary staff members will not be counted as part of the required references - Ensure your submission package responds to the Evaluation Criteria in the Selection Process section.

-The submission package will be evaluated based on the application criteria on the following page;
+The submission package will be evaluated based on the application criteria on the following page.